-Migrants to not pay for train or bus fare, states to provide meals at stations, says Supreme Court
+Migrant workers must not be charged for train or bus fare, states should provide meals, rules SC

 On a question about universalised ticketing, Mehta said it cannot be centralised and that is why state governments have been tasked to make the decisions.
 However, the court said workers have been waiting for weeks even after registration.
 “During this period, there are certain essential functions of railways that cannot be compromised,” Mehta responded.
 “Railways are working at optimum capacity.”

 The court asked Mehta on the required timeframe needed to transport migrants to their hometowns.
-“Who will be monitoring mechanism to ensure food and basic necessities are taken care of,” they said.
+“Who will be monitoring mechanism to ensure food and basic necessities are taken care of,” the judges asked.
 “It’s not that government is doing nothing, but some concrete steps have to be taken.
 Hard reality is that it’s [a mechanism to tackle the migrant crisis] not there.
-Looking at number of migrants some further steps need to be taken.
+Looking at number of migrants, some further steps need to be taken.
 If a migrant is identified, there must be some certainty that he will be shifted out within one week or 10 days at most?
 What is that time?”

 Meanwhile, Mehta claimed there was “local-level instigation” which is encouraging many migrants to start walking in most cases.
 “Those who started walking, when the state found them, the bus goes to them immediately and takes them to the nearest railway station,” he added.

-‘Prophets of doom’ spreading negativity, says Centre
+‘Prophets of doom’ spreading negativity, claims Centre

 The Centre also told the top court not to allow “prophets of doom” to spread negativity amid the crisis.
 “There are prophets of doom who keep spreading misinformation,” Mehta said.
 “Not showing courtesy to the nation.
 All these people writing on social media, giving interviews cannot even acknowledge what is being done.
 State governments and ministers are working overnight.
 They don’t even have the patriotism to acknowledge that.
 Human race is facing most difficult challenge.”